Doubly isogenous curves of genus two with a rational action of $D_6$: Application to factoring polynomials

 whose Jacobians at generic $u\in \FF_p$ have distinct zeta functions for $p\le 2^{17}$, and conjecturally for all primes $p$.

-Our $D_6$ family of doubly isogenous curves leads to an alternative candidate for $\CA$ that is computationally more tractable (even though of higher dimension) as the Jacobians are isogenous to products of elliptic curves.
-Recall from Section~\ref{sec:family} that there are five geometrically distinct elliptic curve factors of the Jacobian of the unramified double cover of $D_{u,c}$.
-These are the elliptic curve $E_{r,c}$ from Porism \ref{P:baseE} and the elliptic curves with $j$-invariants $j_6, j_\threea, j_\threeb, j_\threec$ described in Table~\ref{table:lambdas} in terms of the parameters $u$ and $c$.
+Our \dsixfamily of doubly isogenous curves leads to an alternative candidate for $\CA$ that is computationally more tractable (even though of higher dimension), because the Jacobians are isogenous to products of elliptic curves.
+Recall from Proposition~\ref{P:2decomp} that there are five geometrically distinct elliptic curve factors of the Jacobian of the unramified elementary abelian $2$-cover $\pi\colon D^{[2]}_{u,c}\to D_{u,c}$.
+These are the elliptic curve $E_{r,c}$ from Corollary \ref{P:baseE} and the elliptic curves with $j$-invariants $j_6, j_\threea, j_\threeb, j_\threec$ described in Table~\ref{table:lambdas} in terms of the parameters $u$ and $c$.
 By Lemma~\ref{L:rationalW}, the parameters $r$ and $u$ are related via